 Each specialty has a Residency Training Committee (RTC) that specifies training criteria that must be met for certification.
-This committee will review training programs submitted by institutions (Residency Training Registration Form, see D.2.c.1 below) and residents, and rule on their acceptability.
+This committee will review all training programs, traditional and non-traditional, submitted by institutions (Residency Training Registration Form, see D.2.c.1 below) and residents, and rule on their acceptability.
+The ACVIM office and each specialty's RTC will maintain a registry of approved training programs.

-Registration materials (referenced in D.2.c.1) for programs can be obtained from the ACVIM website and must be submitted for review at least six weeks prior to the scheduled start of any resident and be approved prior to any residents actually starting the training program.
+Registration materials (referenced in D.2.c.1) for programs can be obtained from the ACVIM website and must be submitted for review at least 90 days prior to the scheduled start of any resident.
+The Residency Training Committee (RTC) will respond within 45 days of receipt of the registration materials.
+All programs must be approved prior to any residents actually starting the training program.
 Update materials referenced in D.2.c.2 will be sent to the Program Director from the ACVIM office by July 1 of each calendar year and the institutions must return the completed forms by August 15.
 Returned forms will be forwarded to the appropriate Specialty Residency Training Committee for their review/approval.
 Failure to submit the appropriate information may result in a program being placed on probation and will jeopardize the ability of a resident to count the time on probation toward their certification requirements if the program is placed on suspension.

-D.2.c.1.
-Registration materials (Residency Training Program Registration Forms), specific for each specialty may be obtained from the ACVIM website (www.ACVIM.org) and must be completed, submitted and approved by the appropriate RTC at least six weeks prior to any resident starting the training program.
+- D.2.c.1.
+Registration materials (Residency Training Program Registration Forms) and Authorized Agent Letter, specific for each specialty may be obtained from the ACVIM website (www.ACVIM.org) and must be completed and submitted for approval by the appropriate RTC at least 90 days prior to any resident starting the training program. - D.2.c.2.

-- D.2.c.2.
 The Program Director for each institution will be responsible for updating the Program Registration Form by August 15 each year.
-Failure to provide the annual update will result in either probation or loss of the program's approved status. - D.2.c.3 Any substantive changes in a program, e.g. changes in Program Director, Resident Advisor(s), Supervising Diplomate(s), or other significant deviation in availability of program personnel for direct supervision of the Resident, which might result in a program's inability to meet the minimum requirements established by the specialty Diplomate must be submitted to the appropriate Residency Training Committee for approval prior to implementation of those changes.
+Failure to provide the annual update to the Residency Training Registration Form and Authorized Agent Letter will result in either probation or loss of the program's approved status. - D.2.c.3 Any substantive changes in a program, e.g. changes in the Program Director, Resident Advisor(s), Supervising Diplomate(s), or other significant deviation in availability of program personnel for direct supervision of the Resident, which might result in a program's inability to meet the minimum requirements established by the specialty Diplomate must be submitted to the appropriate Residency Training Committee for approval prior to implementation of those changes.
 Failure to do so will result in the program being placed on probation until a detailed review of the program is completed.
-The time spent by a resident in a program on probation will not count toward the completion of his/her residency if the review results in the program being suspended.
+The time spent by a resident in a program on probation will not count toward the completion of his/her residency if the review results in the program being suspended. - D.2.c.4 The ACVIM, acting through the Residency Training Committees, has the right to revoke the approval of any Residency Training Program.